Household Hazardous Waste

 - Solvents – varsol, paint thinner, naphtha, acetone, toluene, xylene, alcohol, benzene

-- Other Materials – asbestos (must be triple contained), asphalt & roofing tar, detergents, photographic chemicals, pigments, dyes, hair colour, nail polish, nail polish remover, lead, mothballs, pet supplies, phenol, pine oil, scouring powder, spot remover, septic tank chemicals, shoe polish, wood preservatives, household products containing microbeads (e.g., hand soap)
+- Other Materials – asbestos (must be double contained), asphalt sealers, roofing tar, detergents, photographic chemicals, pigments, dyes, hair colour, nail polish, nail polish remover, lead, mothballs, pet supplies, phenol, pine oil, scouring powder, spot remover, septic tank chemicals, shoe polish, wood preservatives, household products containing microbeads (e.g., hand soap)

 Materials NOT Accepted at Household Hazardous Waste Days

 - Class 2 (Compressed Gases) other than aerosols, propane, butane, oxygen, carbon dioxide, helium, acetylene cylinders and fire extinguishers - all for residential use (contact GFL Environmental at (306) 244-9500)

 - Class 7 (Radioactive) including ionization chamber-type smoke detectors (contact Saskatchewan Waste Reduction Council at (306) 931-3242)